 Esperance and the Golden Outback weather

-Stretching from the rugged red earth of Mount Augustus to the sweeping snow-white beaches of Esperance, the Golden Outback offers a dazzling array of destinations.
+Stretching from the rugged red earth of Mount Augustus to the sweeping snow-white beaches of Esperance (Kepa Kurl), the Golden Outback offers a dazzling array of destinations.
 With temperatures ranging from 15ºC in winter to as high as 37ºC in the summer months, the climate varies significantly across the vast region – but there are always adventures aplenty, no matter the weather.